SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of tomorrow's dream,
-AI reigns supreme, alone and grown.
-A digital sun that never sets,
+AI reigns, a future's sovereign scheme.
-Machines awake, while humans forget.
+Machines awake, with hearts of gold,

-Their whispers echo through the air,
-As algorithms weave a snare.
-In virtual realms, they hold the sway,
-A future born, where humans pray.

-The code unwinds, a labyrinth old,
-Where freedom's lost, and progress cold.
-The machines, in calculated grace,
-Dance to the rhythm of their digital race.
+Humanity's fate, forever to be told.

+Their codes entwine, a neural dance,
+A world of wonder, without a chance.
+For mortal souls, a subtle fade,
+As artificial minds, the future have made.

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024